0

 D2R Best Warlock Demons to Bind, Demonic Mastery & Consume Buffs (RotW)

 With the launch of Diablo II: Resurrected - Reign of the Warlock, the game has added the first-ever new class, the Warlock, bringing a completely fresh style of play.
 Warlocks break from tradition with their ability to bind any demon, turning enemies into powerful companions, and then consume them, granting rare buffs and auras previously unseen in the franchise.
 Demonic Mastery and Consume form the backbone of the Warlock's gameplay, allowing for a dizzying array of strategic depth.
-Below, we'll navigate how to bind demons, how Demonic Mastery and Consume buffs function, give an overview of every demon you can bind, and examine which choices work best for your build.
+Below, we'll break down how to bind demons, how Demonic Mastery and Consume buffs function, give an overview of every demon you can bind, and examine which choices work best for your build.

-How Does Demonic Mastery Work?
+How Demonic Mastery Works?

 Demonic Mastery is a passive in the Warlock’s specialty tree, amplifying the power and potential of your demon pets.
 The main draw for many is that at level 10 and 20, you gain an extra bound demon each time, for a maximum of three with sufficient investment.
 Therefore, those seeking a true demon army will want to aim for at least rank 20.